 01 of 09

-Obvious ways to create outdoor privacy screens are with walls, fences or hedges.
+Obvious ways to create outdoor privacy screens include walls, fences, or hedges.
 But these structures aren't always necessary or smart solutions.
-Do you really need a stacked-stone retaining wall for the terrace of your condo?
-Would an 8-foot-high fortress of clipped boxwood look somewhat odd surrounding a 5-foot diameter spa?
+You may not need a stacked-stone retaining wall for the terrace of your condo.
+And an 8-foot-high fortress of clipped boxwood might look odd surrounding a small spa.
+Play it smart and ponder what will look and feel best for your space.
+You don't need to go overboard even though you crave privacy.

 02 of 09